raewtf/raewtf.github.io/_posts/2025-04-08-traffic-jam-manual.md

 ## Controls

-The crank is the main control method for this game.
+The crank is the main control method for this game, though the A and B buttons can be used instead.
 The D-pad and A and B buttons are used to navigate menus.
+The use of the crank is relatively binary.

+To switch control methods, open the Slide menu on the Title screen, and change the "control" setting.
+You can choose between "crank" and "buttons".

 Audio is quite important to gameplay — while the game can be played silently by a more experienced player, having an active audio output is recommended.

 ## Gameplay

 During the game, your crank is separated into two "fields" — left, and right.
-Cranking across the 0º or 180º boundaries will swap between them.
+When using the crank, cranking across the 0º or 180º boundaries will swap between them.
+When using buttons, pressing A or B will flip the sign to the left or right.

 At certain points, cars will zoom in from either side of the screen.
 Depending on the car, a different warning cue will be provided to let you get ready to wave them through in the correct direction.